This instructions are applicable if you are already running Nexus Repository Manager 3.1.0 or newer installed or upgraded using specific instructions.

 Perform the Upgrade

 - Ensure you have taken recent backups of the existing Data Directory and any custom blobstore locations according to our recommended practices.
+Because of involved Upgrade steps, downgrading a NXRM version is not supported and will almost always result in failures.
+If you have issues, restore from this backup instead.

 - Stop your existing install using the scripts under